 Treasuring Petworth tours and Spotlight on Conservation

 Over the winter months while the days are darker our Conservation Team carry out checks and deep-cleaning of the interiors and collection at Petworth.
-This winter from 6 November to 1 December 2017 and 2 January to 24 March 2018, join a tour of the mansion and discover more about the history of the Petworth collection and how we care for these treasures.
+This winter from 2 January to 25 March 2018, join a tour of the mansion and discover more about the history of the Petworth collection and how we care for these treasures.

-Please be aware that in November the only way to view the state rooms is via a Treasuring Petworth tour.
-Tickets are limited and provided on a first come first serve basis.
+Please be aware that from 2 January 2018, the only way to view the state rooms is via a Treasuring Petworth tour or with a WIlliam Blake in Sussex exhibition ticket.
+Tickets for a Treasuring Petworth tour are limited and provided on a first come first serve basis.
 Please enquire on arrival.
+To avoid disappointment why not visit on a weekday for increased tour availability.
+Only selected state rooms are available on a tour and to enjoy the full extent of the Petworth collection please visit us again from 26 March 2018.

 Petworth is filled with an extraordinary collection of art that plots a journey through major events in British history from Tudor Reformation and Civil War all the way up to the Napoleonic Wars.
 These works by notable artsits such as Turner, van Dyck, Blake and Flaxman stand as one of the most important collections in the care of the National Trust.